elasekness/BMS-bioinformatics/Tutorial4.md

 > The DESeq command will be discussed more in class.
 > If you're working on your computer, you can make a 'ColData.txt' file in Excel.
 If you're working on our VMs, you can make the same table in `nano`.

+Perform a PCA to examine the quality of your replicates.

+	rld<- rlogTransformation(dds, blind=TRUE)
+	plotPCA(rld, intgroup="Condition")

 <br>

 ## Quantify transcripts with Salmon